1854 Nankai earthquake

 The 1854 Nankai earthquake occurred at about 16:00 local time on 24 December.
 It had a magnitude of 8.4 and caused a damaging tsunami.
 More than 30,000 buildings were destroyed and there were at least 3,000 casualties.

-It was the second of the three Ansei great earthquakes; the 1854 Tōkai earthquake of identical magnitude had hit northwest the previous morning, and the third 1855 Edo earthquake would strike less than a year later.
+It was the second of the three Ansei great earthquakes; the 1854 Tōkai earthquake of identical magnitude had hit northeast the previous morning, and the third 1855 Edo earthquake would strike less than a year later.

 Background

-The southern coast of Honshu runs parallel to the Nankai Trough, which marks the subduction of the Philippine Sea Plate beneath the Eurasian Plate.
+The southern coast of Honshu runs parallel to the Nankai Trough, which marks the subduction of the Philippine Sea plate beneath the Eurasian plate.
 Movement on this convergent plate boundary leads to many earthquakes, some of them of the megathrust type.
 The Nankai megathrust has five distinct segments (A–E) that can rupture independently, the segments have ruptured either singly or together repeatedly over the last 1300 years.
 Megathrust earthquakes on this structure tend to occur in pairs, with a relatively short time gap between them.
 In addition to the two events in 1854, there were similar earthquakes in 1944 and 1946.
 In each case the northeastern segment ruptured before the southwestern segment.